 Firstly, let’s make the dough.
-I’ve created a separate recipe card below so you can print it for future pizzas.
-It’s fool proof!
+Here is the link to my tried and true recipe GALLEY PIZZA DOUGH It’s fool proof!
 No kidding!
 And if it’s that easy that I can make it again and again with success in my little boat galley, well, it’s worth stashing away in your recipe bank isn’t it?

 Speaking of boat galleys, this pizza has to be classified as a ‘process’ .
 A process in that there are several stages, more than the usual number of dishes used and a combined Galley Kat and ‘He-Who-Mans-the Grill effort.
 Tonight’s pizza was created in our land galley but I love those times when I make the beginning parts and Captain takes over with the grilling.

 So here’s the process.
 Sausage, the choice, spicy Italian, cooked, crumbled and set aside.